deepak2233/Python_Projects/README.md

  To build a program, which classified your file on the basis of extension.

  ### Description:
- I've created a program which classified you files on the basis of extention, which your work easily to collect files on the basis of extentions.
-In this program, simply you have put your directry name (where you are facing problem and) and it will manage /collects your all files on the basis of extentions.
-It will automatically generate folders on the basis of extentions name.
+ I've created a program which classified your files on the basis of extension, which your work easily to collect files on the basis of extensions.
+In this program, simply you have put your directory name (where you are facing the problem and) and it will manage /collects your all files on the basis of extensions.
+It will automatically generate folders on the basis of the extensions name.

  ### Demo:
  For Demo, I have attached two images file. you can reffer this.
 In first image you will see hetrogenious filse (it may be PDF, JPG,